Can I get a criminal record if I do not follow the Data Protection Act 2018?

 The 2018 Data Protection Act placed the burden of ensuring that all the offences listed above with the exception of section 198, are recordable.
 Section 198 outlines those offences which it deems to be recordable.
 Recordable punishments are recorded on the Police National Computer and record of the offence is kept on file.

-As well having a criminal record, a transgression could see you with a substantial fine.
+As well having a criminal record, a data protection transgression could see you with a substantial fine.
 Section 196 outlines the potential penalties which indicates fines for those convicted.
 There are no powers of arrest or custodial sentences.
 The Crown Prosecution Service has not issued guidance on the level of fines but such matters before the courts mean that both the Crown Court and Magistrates Courts have unlimited power when it comes to setting the level of fines.

 by Nigel Gooding